-The review of post-tenure portfolios begins with the college review committee and then proceeds to the dean.
-The dean makes a summary decision unless the faculty member under review requests that his or her portfolio be reviewed by the VPAA.
-Faculty members should submit only Binder 1 materials (see Section H below).
+The review of post-tenure portfolios for faculty and college-level administrators begins with the college review committee and then proceeds to the dean.
+The dean then makes a summary decision.
+If there is a request for a second review by either the candidate under review or the college review committee, the portfolio can proceed to a committee of current chairs of the department review committees in the college.
+Faculty members should submit only Binder 1 materials (see VII.B.9a.below).

 VII.B.5.
-Deans
+Review of Deans

-Review of deans begins with the college review committee, proceeds to a committee of the department chairs from the college, and then to the VPAA.
-The review of Assistant or Associate Deans and Directors of Centers and Institutes will follow the same procedure as for Deans.
-For Directors of Centers and Institutes the college that will be involved in the review is based on the department of Director's faculty appointment.
+Review of deans begins with the college review committee, proceeds to a committee of the department chairs from the college, and then to the Provost/VPAA.
+The review of assistant or associate deans and college-level directors of centers and institutes will follow the same procedure as for deans.
+If there is a request for another review by either the candidate under review, college review committee, committee of department chairs from the college, the Provost/VPAA, or in the event of discrepant decisions at any level, the portfolio can proceed to a committee of deans who are not the special university-wide committee.